Driving through the scenic Afsluitdijk

 Located in Northern Holland, the Afsluitdijk (A7 Road) is a major causeway and dike connecting the provinces of Friesland and North Holland.

-The causeway is totally paved.
-It was constructed between 1927 and 1933.
-It’s 32 kilometres (20 mi) long with a width of 90 metres (300 ft) running from Zurich (in the community of Súdwest-Fryslân in the province of Friesland) and Den Oever, a village in the Dutch province of North Holland.
+It’s 32 kilometres (20 mi) long with a width of 90 metres (300 ft), running from Zurich (in the community of Súdwest-Fryslân in the province of Friesland) to Den Oever (a village in the province of North Holland).